Ard3ny/ard3ny.github.io/_posts/2023-11-12-Use-terraform-to-deploy-nginx-on-AWS-EC2-instance.md

-If you are like me, and you are dipping your toes into the cloud world and using infrastructure as a code, I have a great short tutorial for you on how you can deploy nginx webserver on Amazon AWS using Terraform.
+If you are like me, and you are dipping your toes into the cloud world and using infrastructure as a code, I have a great short tutorial for you on how you can deploy nginx web server on Amazon AWS using Terraform.